 The idea of learning Mandarin as a professional is great.

-Mandarin is the most spoken language in the world and it’s also the language of business, tourism and education.
+Mandarin is the most spoken language globally, and it’s also the language of business, tourism, and education.

-But, while the idea is great, you might be wondering how the Chinese language will help in your company.
+But, while the idea is great, you might wonder how the Chinese language will help your company.

 We’ve done our research, and we’ve come up with four examples of when you’ll use your new language skills to help your company.

 Keep reading to find out more.

 You will use your Mandarin language skills during a work meeting.
 Whether you’re an engineer or work in the manufacturing industry, you will most likely work with someone who speaks Mandarin.

 While they may not primarily speak to your company in Mandarin, being able to converse with them in their primary language will make them feel comfortable.
 It will also make the Mandarin speaker feel heard because they may not be fluent in the language your company employees speak.

 Knowing Mandarin will show managers and coworkers that you’re taking education into your own hands, which helps the company during meetings.